mciach/LocusTreeInference/README.md

 ## Licensing and Credit

-The software is availiable under General Public Licence 3.0.
 If you use the Locus Tree Inference in your work, please cite:
 *Michał Ciach, Anna Muszewska, Paweł Górecki*, Detecting Locus Acquisition Events in Gene Trees, Proc. of WABI 2017

+The software is licensed under General Public Licence 3.0.